Cigarette Cost & Health Impact Calculator

 Smoking is the leading preventable cause of death worldwide, killing more than 8 million people annually according to the World Health Organization.
 Beyond the major health risks — lung cancer, heart disease, stroke, COPD, and many other conditions — smoking also creates a large ongoing financial burden for individuals and families.

 This calculator summarizes both dimensions of cigarette use: the financial cost (daily, weekly, monthly, yearly, and cumulative) and several public-health reference metrics (pack-years for screening context, an illustrative life-lost estimate based on the BMJ "minutes per cigarette" framing, and a rough cumulative tar estimate).
-It also provides projected savings if you quit today, simple comparison spending figures, and a recovery timeline commonly used in cessation counseling.
+It also provides projected savings after quitting, simple comparison spending figures, and a recovery timeline commonly used in cessation counseling.

 The pack-year metric is clinically important: the USPSTF and ACS recommend annual low-dose CT lung cancer screening for adults aged 50-80 with a ≥20 pack-year smoking history.
 This calculator helps estimate pack-years and keeps that threshold visible, but it does not replace a clinician review of age, smoking history, and quit interval.